 Cannabis sublingual products are coming into vogue, and they're getting sophisticated enough that you won't mind carrying them with you.

-Sublingual products are placed under the tongue where there are many capillaries where cannabinoids can enter directly into the bloodstream and quickly break the blood-brain barrier.
-They’re effects come on surprisingly quick but not as fast-acting as smoking or as long-lasting as edibles.
+Sublingual products are placed under the tongue where there are many capillaries, and cannabinoids can enter directly into the bloodstream and quickly break the blood-brain barrier.
+They're effects come on surprisingly quick but not as fast-acting as smoking or as long-lasting as edibles.

 Until now, a marijuana sublingual typically referred to a bottle of oil with a dropper or syringe for titration.
 To medicate, just load the dropper (or syringe) and squirt it under your tongue.
 The problem with oils is that they have to be held under the tongue for an undetermined amount of time.
 Was it absorbed?
 Who knows, because the oil mixes with saliva and becomes a heterogeneous mixture that must be swallowed.

 Sublingual cannabis sprays then came on the market and did a better job of coating the mucous membranes in the mouth for ultimate absorption.
-And that’s all well and good, but then we heard about this; perhaps the paramount idea in the under-the-tongue marijuana innovations.
+And that's all well and good, but then we heard about this: cannabis strips, perhaps the paramount idea in the under-the-tongue marijuana innovations.